Have you ever been to a blog with a crappy design but has excellent content? Most of the blogs I follow are in this category.

 - Requests: 24

-This is getting into hyper-detailed performance work, and it is hard to figure out what you can remove and what you have to add in order to make things work.
+This is getting into hyper-detailed performance work, and it is hard to figure out what you can remove and what you have to add to make things work.
 Given I do this kind of work almost every day, I thought the challenge was worth it.
 But it was still frustrating.

 I highly recommend using WPRocket for a WordPress caching plugin.
 The JS and CSS minification and file combining functionality is massively beneficial.
-In most cases, you should be able to enable the module and easily set things up without breaking your site.
+In most cases, you should enable the module and easily set things up without breaking your site.
 Their admin area is easy to understand and provides all the functionality I am looking for.

 What benefits does loading one second faster have for your WordPress blog?